Description

 Which means for our asset as example:

-• Looking at the maximum drop from peak to valley of -60.9 days in the last 5 years of Western Digital, we see it is relatively lower, thus worse in comparison to the benchmark SPY (-33.7 days)
+• Looking at the maximum reduction from previous high of -60.9 days in the last 5 years of Western Digital, we see it is relatively lower, thus worse in comparison to the benchmark SPY (-33.7 days)

-• During the last 3 years, the maximum drop from peak to valley is -60.9 days, which is smaller, thus worse than the value of -24.5 days from the benchmark.
+• During the last 3 years, the maximum DrawDown is -55.3 days, which is lower, thus worse than the value of -24.5 days from the benchmark.

 MaxDuration: